Safety induction is done for workers when they newly come to work in a workplace or a site.

 - Make sure you have a specific time you do your induction.
-If it is for new employees, For some places, it can be done only at the beginning of a work shift.
+If it is for new employees, In some places, it can be done only at the beginning of a work shift.

 - Choose an office for the induction or a location within the workplace.
-But make sure that the place is calm and free of distraction when conducting it.
+But make sure that the place is calm and free of distractions when conducting it.

 - Speak boldly and audibly so that the workers can hear you very well.
 While speaking, you can make eye contact to spur engagement and concentration.